hayeah/ruby-bootcamp-mongoid/w01d03-rspec-and-ci.md

 end
 ```

-Autoloading loads `account.rb` the first time Account is used.
+The file `account.rb` is loaded only when Account is first used.
 This avoids loading all the test models if you only want to run one test.

+#### Database Cleaning

-Before each running each test, delete everything in Mongo:
+Before each running each test, should delete test data in MongoDB:

 ```ruby
 RSpec.configure do |config|